CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 # Particles
 The *Particles* directory is for any particle related special effects - their textures, their code, and their scenes.
+And, because I may have been a bit... *ambitious*, it's also one of the more possibly confusing or over-engineered directories (my bad).

 Each particle effect in Godot is essentially made up of three components: the emitter (which is an actual node in the scene), The Override Material that textures the particle, and the Particle Material that describes the behavior of the particles (and sometimes the appearance!).
 The settings for the particle effect are thus spread across these three components.